Python-GIS-book/site/source/part2/chapter-07/index.rst

-Chapter 6: Processing raster data
+Chapter 6: Raster data processing
 =================================

 This section is under construction.